nhungly2805/inventory-analysis/README.md

 ![image](https://github.com/nhungly2805/inventory-analysis/assets/128270865/c93bea1a-7893-406b-a759-aef1148b9f66)

 - DIAGEO NORTH AMERICA INC stands out as the top vendor with the highest total cost, amounting to 50,959,796.85 US dollars.
 - The following two vendors,  MARTIGNETTI COMPANIES' and 'JIM BEAM BRANDS COMPANY', have notable purchase costs of 27,861,690.02 and 24,203,151.05, respectively.
 - The top 3 companies by quantity are also the top 3 companies by total cost.
-	- It's interesting to see that the top 5 vendors have a significant difference in their purchase costs, with 'DIAGEO NORTH AMERICA INC' nearly leading double total cost from the vendor in the second position.
+- It's interesting to see that the top 5 vendors have a significant difference in their purchase costs, with **'DIAGEO NORTH AMERICA INC' nearly leading double total cost from the vendor in the second position**.

 _2.4.4.
 Combine analysis of sales and purchasing tables_